Sri Guru Granth Sahib

 Sikh Rehat Maryada

-- Sikhi is a way of life – a disciplined mode of living aimed at constantly experiencing the presence and unity of the One (infinite Oneness), truthful righteous living in accordance with the laws of nature, recognising the equality of all mankind and a love for all of existence.
-Simply the vision of the Sikh Gurus is of : 1 humanity and 1 existence love for all things.
+- Sikhi is a way of life – a disciplined and practical mode of living based on a truthful righteous lifestyle in accordance with the universal laws of nature (or reality).
+That recognises the equality of all mankind and a love for all things in existence.
+Simply a vision and lifestyle exemplified by truth, humanity, morality, equality and justice.

-- The Guru is the enlightener – the Guru is the shabad or divine word or knowledge to transform the mind state from darkness (ego) to light (supreme rational consciousness).
+- The Guru is the enlightener – the Guru is the shabad or divine word or truthful knowledge that transforms the mind state from darkness (ego) to light (supreme rational consciousness).
 Just as the universe gives life and nurtures all things, when our thoughts and lifestyle actions accord with the laws and qualities of nature we achieve harmony with existence.
 It is the personal responsibility of each Sikh to understand this knowledge and transform themselves, no one else can make this change.
 The Guru states: “Water mingles with water and light merges in the light, discarding their separate existence“.

-- Sri Guru Granth Sahib (SGGS) – encapsulates the divine shabad or knowledge on realising Oneness and focuses on transforming the inner human mind.
-Humans are born in a state of self ego where the mind is out of control subject to five negative qualities e.g. attachment, anger, pride, greed and lust which lead to pain and suffering.
+- Sri Guru Granth Sahib (SGGS) encapsulates the shabad or knowledge for understanding Oneness and how to transform the inner human mind – humans are born in a state of self ego where the mind is out of control subject to negative emotional energies e.g. attachment, anger, pride, greed and lust which lead to pain and suffering.
 Transforming the mind all human emotional energies are used for rational thinking and positive living that accords with the natural universe laws.
-Thus the human manifests divine qualities: Naam – experiential or practical understanding and implementation of righteous qualities such as truth, compassion, accountability and humility in daily existence.
+Thus the human manifests divine qualities: Naam – meaning knowledge based lifestyle, highly practical, developing righteous qualities such as truth, compassion, accountability and humility in daily existence.
 This lifestyle requires personal accountability and responsibility including improving the lives of all.
 The result should be constant bliss and peace, that is bestowed by the individual on themselves.

-- The Gurdwara is an educational institution – meaning the door to the Guru’s divine knowledge, encapsulated in the Sri Guru Granth Sahibs universal perspective.
+- The Gurdwara is an educational institution – meaning the door to the Guru’s wisdom (gurmat) as encapsulated in the Sri Guru Granth Sahibs universal perspective.
 Historically the gurdwara was a places of Sikhi teaching and discussion, providing medical services, feeding the hungry and self defence training.

 Sikh core values for daily living can be summarised as : Naam japna, Wand kay Shako and Kirat Karni.